malith-perera/EC/README.md

 # Extended C

-Extended C is a C library and a tool kit to write C programs easily with extended variables, functions, memory management and C objects in mind.
+Extended C is a C library and a tool kit to write C programs easily with extended variables, functions, automated memory and C objects in mind.

 Example: